 Light: Bright light year-round.
 Some direct morning sun is fine, but shade from strong sun, which can cause leaves to fade.

 Water: Water thoroughly and allow the top inch (2.5 cm) of soil to dry between waterings.
 Water less in winter, when growth is slower.
 Overwatering can lead to root rot or crown rot and may cause fungus.

-Humidity: Moderate humidity.
-Use a humidity tray if air is dry.
+Humidity: 40-50% relative humidity.
+Use a pebble tray or a cool-mist humidifier if air is dry.